dchuquilla/ballast_library/README.md

 ### 2. Access the Application

 - Backend: The Rails server will be running at `http://127.0.0.1:3000`
+- API Documentation: The Swagger documentation will be available at `http://127.0.0.1:3000/api-docs/index.html`
 - Frontend: The React development server will be running at `http://127.0.0.1:3001`

 Stopping the Containers